 Page’s plan for Google includes changing the world with technology by fulfilling visionary goals such as making the internet available to the entire population and exploring possibilities with innovative projects such as Google self-driving car and Google Glass among others (TED, 2014).

-The key strategies of Google, as perceived from its focus and actions in past five years along with its analysis of where the company is heading next are discussed below.
+The key strategies of Google, as perceived from its focus and actions in the past five years along with its analysis of where the company is heading next are discussed below.

 Increasing Internet Accessibility